BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 Learn more about "Talking to Bitcoin in Other Languages" in [17.5: Accessing Bitcoin with Rust](17_5_Accessing_Bitcoind_with_Rust.md).

-## Variant: Building Python from Source
+## Variant: Build Python from Source

 If you need to install Python 3 from source, follow these instructions, then continue with ["Creating a BitcoinRPC Project"](17_4_Accessing_Bitcoind_with_Python.md#creating-a-bitcoinrpc-project).